 David Bowie's first movie role came in the 1967 short film "The Image," where he portrayed a boy who terrorized an artist when he stepped out of a painting.
 One of the musician's most memorable roles was in the 1986 Jim Henson fantasy film "Labyrinth," which featured Bowie playing Jareth the Goblin King.
 He picked eclectic roles to showcase his acting talent, like Pontius Pilate in Martin Scorsese's 1988 film "The Last Temptation of Christ" and FBI agent Phillip Jeffries in David Lynch's "Twin Peaks: Fire Walk With Me."

-Cher is not only a Grammy-winning musician but an Oscar-winning actress who took home Best Actress in a Leading Role for her role opposite Nicolas Cage in the 1987 romantic comedy “Moonstruck.”
-She was also nominated for Best Actress in a Supporting Role for her turn in the 1983 film “Silkwood.”
-The talented actress also starred in several hit films in the 1980s including “Mask,” “The Witches of Eastwick,” and “Suspect.”
+Cher is a Grammy- and Oscar-winner who took home Best Actress in a Leading Role for her work opposite Nicolas Cage in the 1987 romantic comedy "Moonstruck."
+She was also nominated for Best Actress in a Supporting Role for her turn in the 1983 film "Silkwood."
+The talented actress also starred in several hit films in the 1980s including "Mask," "The Witches of Eastwick," and "Suspect."